jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-28-aws-textract.md

 thumbnail: /assets/sign-here-unsplash.jpg
 ---

 A potential client recently asked me about document processing options.
-The client like AWS and Javascript since the team has experience in these areas.
+The client likes AWS and Javascript since the team has experience in these areas.
 The following is a set of small nodeJS apps to prove an architecture concept.
+This is all pretty standard stuff in AWS, nothing too exciting here.

 The process flow could look something like this:

 1. Users log into a static web application (it could also be a dynamic web application, WPA, or mobile application) with something like Okta or Auth0
 1. Users choose to upload a document.
-1. The upload goes to a Lambda that uploads the document to S3.
+1. A Lambda is used to upload the document to S3.
-   S3 triggers a Lambda that starts an asynchronous request for AWS Textract to process the document.
+1. S3 triggers a Lambda that starts an asynchronous request for AWS Textract to process the document.
 1. When AWS Textraction completes, it sends a notification that will trigger a Lambda event to process the results.
 1. Finally, the results are added to an S3 bucket.